ayota/github_basics/workflow.md

 ## I want to set up fun_3000 on my local machine ...
 #### :octocat: on github
-1. Send your github username to @ayota so she can add you to the repo
+1. We can't force you to be part of the repo, so make sure you accept the invitation from github in your email.
+Ping @ayota if y'all can't find it.
 2. Hit `CLONE OR DOWNLOAD`
 3. You will see a link, copy that link.
 (If you have SSH authentication set up on you machine, use that one, otherwise grab the https one.
 It will ask for your github password in the next step if you use the https one.)